agatakolohe/SillystringzFactory.Solution/README.md

 - To view in browser, navigate to `Factory` folder in the command line
 - Use the command `dotnet run` to execute the compiled code and start a localhost
 - In browser navigate to http://localhost:5000
+- Enjoy the application!

 ## Known Bugs

-TODO

-If you change the styling of the application and you do not see your updated styles, please open a new Incognito Window in your browser and you should be able to see your updated styles.
+If you decide to change the styling of the application and you do not see your updated styles in the browser, please open a new Incognito Window in your browser and you should be able to see your updated styles.
 The browser caches styles and therefore may not show changes.

 ## Support and Contact Details